gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/optional_parts/e3d_volcano/README.md

 #### Download

-Download all part of the BearMera mount with exception of the body_front_voclano.stl which needs to be taken from this page.
+Download all parts of the stock BearMera mount exception of the body_front_voclano.stl which needs to be taken from here.

 #### Print settings